Comedy can be very diverse. It can be slapstick, romantic, crude, charming, or in a league of its own. Comedic Webtoons are no exception!

 6. The Pigeon Gazette, JaneyJane, ongoing:

 Link: The Pigeon Gazette

-I haven’t gotten far in this, but if you’re looking for a slice of life comedy that doesn’t take itself too seriously, this is perfect for you!
+I haven't gotten far in this, but if you're looking for a slice of life comedy that doesn't take itself too seriously, this is perfect for you!
 Jane is a relatable protagonist, awkward and funny.
-She also writes Genjicat, which is another Webtoon but which appears here as well.
+She also writes Genjicat, which is another Webtoon that appears here as well.